HaHmada/Toolkit-To-Install-OrangeFox-For-Certus/README.md

-**Toolkit Flash OrangeFox For Redmi 6/6A**
+**Toolkit Flash OrangeFox Recovery For Redmi 6/6A**

-This Toolkit Makes It Easy For You To Install OrangeFox On Redmi 6/6A With Your Computer
+This Toolkit Makes It Easy For You To Install OrangeFox Recovery On Redmi 6/6A With Your Computer

 **Warning!!!** This Toolkit Only For Windows XP Or New Version Of Windows